kfarr3/MLND-Capstone/docs/report.md

 | Decision Tree        |       0.620                 |        0.633          |

 </center>

+The models were trained using Cross-Fold (n=5) validation with a hold-out training set.
+Training accuracy was **58%** and the testing accuracy **57%**, a decrease of only **1%**.
+Additionally, the F10 Score for training was **0.62** and for our out-of-sample test was **0.61**.
+This is a good indication that our model is robust and is not overfitting the training data.
+If however our training score was much higher than our testing score we may determine that the model was overfitting.

 The following image is the generated Decision Tree that is used to classify vulnerabilities based on CVSS attributes as either 'exploit' or 'benign'.